tabarra/txAdmin/README.md

 - [ ] Add hitch detection
 - [ ] Auto restart on schedule (for the unstable servers out there)
 - [ ] Auto restart if the monitor fails X times in the last Y seconds
+- [ ] Better error handling for the discord module

 And more...
 - [x] Console verbosity settings?